BREAKING NEWS

 Source: Unsplash; Colorado Bureau of Investigation

 A man spent Thanksgiving in Colorado with his family, celebrating the holiday.
-After the festivities were over, he left for the bar — he never made it back home.
+After the festivities were over, he left for the bar — but never made it back home.

 Article continues below advertisement

-Brandon K. Browne was gunned down in a parking lot of a Denny’s meeting with friends after the bar on Nov.
-25, 2004.
+Brandon K. Browne was gunned down in a parking lot of a Denny’s following meeting up with his friends 19 years ago.
 Colorado Springs police investigated but have yet to make an arrest in what has now become a cold case.

-Nearly 20 years later, police and Browne’s family still hope the holiday murder can be solved.
+Still, police and Browne’s family hope the holiday murder can be solved.

 Article continues below advertisement

-Around 2 a.m., the friends left in separate cars and went to a Denny’s.
+Around 2 a.m., the friends left in separate cars and went to Denny’s.

 The sisters reported that at a stoplight two men in an SUV pulled up beside them and tried to “hit on them,” police said.
 But the women turned them down.
 The two then went to the Denny’s to meet with the others in the group.